netdata/learn/docs/tasks/setup/space-administration/space-administration.md

 learn_repo_doc: "True"
 -->

-A Space is a high-level container.
-It's a collaboration space where you can organize team members, access levels and the nodes you want to monitor.

 As an admin you can configure a Space to your liking, through the Centralized Admin Interface accessible from the bottom left cogwheel on the interface, with tooltip "Space Settings".